Esri/dynamic-situational-awareness-qt/tests/SanityTest.md

 - Press the distress button again and the teammate's military symbol should no longer be flashing red and should no longer be selected in any way.

 **Test 5: Remove location broadcast**
-- Close down one of the apps
+- Close one of the apps using the app UI (normal app close).
-- You should notice that the teammate's military symbol is now gone and have been removed from the message feed overlay.
+- You should notice that the teammate's military symbol is removed from the map and message feed overlay (the track is actively deleted).
+- If you force-kill the app task/process instead of closing through the UI, the teammate track is not actively deleted.
+- Restart that app and confirm the teammate track resumes updating correctly.

 ## Dynamic Entities